Yi-Yu-Yvonne/AnimalCLEF25-CVPR-FGVC-LifeCLEF/README.md

 # AnimalCLEF25-CVPR-FGVC-LifeCLEF

-Below are information of each file:
+Below is information of each file:

 Code.ipynb--Code for resnet and dino model;